 Join Dave Re, grand master in the United States Practical Shooting Association (USPSA); fellow grand master Jake Di Vita and CrossFit Director of Training Dave Castro as they continue their competition-shooting excursion, traveling from Pala Range to Norco Running Gun in California.

 Re says Stage 1 is like a Nationals stage with moves between challenging targets and “poppers.”
-The group continues through the stages, testing their… Continue Reading
+The group continues through the stages… Continue Reading

 In this video, CrossFitter and world-champion lumberjack competitor Erin LaVoie shows off her axe-throwing skills with Chance Hughs, her boyfriend and fellow co-owner of Predation CrossFit.

 LaVoie explains the sport of axe throwing and how it’s judged.
 Although there’s quite a distance between competitions, winning brings money, prizes and bragging rights.

 Her strategy is simple: “It’s just a straight line from behind my back, over my head, to the bull’s eye,” LaVoie says.